 Improving Customer Service – More Isn’t Better

-Many organizations think they’re improving customer service by training sales and customer representatives to make small talk, asking how customers’ day, week, or trip is going.
+Many organizations think they’re improving customer service by training sales and customer representatives to make small talk — asking how a customer’s day, week, or trip is going.
 Asking questions and chatting with customers about personal matters is only good customer service if clients WANT to make small talk.

-When room service delivers breakfast and the guest is standing in a towel, he’s probably not interested in talking about whether his trip is for business or pleasure and whether or not he’ll have time for fun while he’s in town.
+When room service delivers breakfast and the hotel guest is standing in a towel, he’s probably not interested in talking about whether his trip is for business or pleasure and whether or not he’ll have time for fun while he’s in town.
 Improving customer service will likely require the wait person to get in and out of his room quickly.
-When a taxi driver talks with you, when you want return phone calls, his desire to chat probably isn’t improving customer service.
+When a ride-share driver talks with you when you want to work, his desire to chat probably isn’t improving customer service.